-We are carrying out a preliminary environmental impact assessment.
+Once we've agreed the scope of the EIA, we'll carry out a preliminary environmental impact assessment.
 This will enable us to write a Preliminary Environmental Impact Report (PEIR).

 This preliminary assessment will represent a point in the process when the design of the project is still in development, and the likely significant effects are continuing to be understood.
-Our intention is to present these preliminary assessment outcomes in the Autumn of 2025 and you will have a chance to give us your views.
+We'll present these early assessment outcomes and you will have a chance to give us your views.

-The PEIR will consider the current and future environment in and surrounding the proposed reservoir site area and supporting infrastructure.
-It will assess the effects that the construction and operation of the reservoir will have on the environment.
+The PEIR will consider the current and future environment in and surrounding the proposed reservoir site area.
+It will also assess the effects that the construction and operation of the reservoir will have on the environment.
 This will take account of the sensitivity of environmental features and the magnitude of impact upon them.
 The PEIR will identify ways to mitigate any significant effects.